-- args Arguments to be passed through to shutil.rmtree(). - max\reties Maximum number of retries if the target directory cannot be deleted. - kwargs Keyword arguments to be passed through to shutil.rmtree().
+- args Arguments to be passed through to shutil.rmtree(). - max_reties Maximum number of retries if the target directory cannot be deleted. - kwargs Keyword arguments to be passed through to shutil.rmtree().

+reframe.utility.osext.run_command(cmd, check=False, timeout=None, kwargs)

-reframe.utility.osext.run\command(cmd, check=False, timeout=None, shell=False, log=True) Run command synchronously.
+Run command synchronously.

 This function will block until the command executes or the timeout is reached.
-It essentially calls $run\command\async()$ and waits for the command's completion.
+It essentially calls $run_command_async()$ and waits for the command's completion.

 - cmd The command to execute as a string or a sequence.
-See run\command\async() for more details. - check Raise an error if the command exits with a non-zero exit code. - timeout Timeout in seconds. - shell Spawn a new shell to execute the command. - log Log the execution of the command through ReFrame's logging facility.
+See run_command_async() for more details. - check Raise an error if the command exits with a non-zero exit code. - timeout Timeout in seconds. - kwargs Keyword arguments to be passed run_command_async().